 We are working closely with federal and state partners to distribute the Pfizer-BioNTech COVID-19 vaccine in alignment with parameters outlined by the Washington State Department of Health.
-At this time, Phases 1A and 1B of COVID-19 Vaccine Distribution is underway across Washington, including Samaritan Healthcare.
+At this time, COVID-19 Vaccine Distribution is underway across Washington, including Samaritan Healthcare.

 If you qualify to receive a vaccine during Phase 1A or 1B, call 509-764-3335 to schedule an appointment at Samaritan’s drive-thru vaccine clinic.